pratheeksunderkommu/M1-application-snake-game/REQUIREMENTS/README.md

   Scores given by these functions are aggregated by linear weighted sum, and the snake takes the action that leads to the highest score.
 To find a set of good weight values, we apply an evolutionary.

+What are the features of snake game?

+   The player controls a dot, square, or object on a bordered plane.
+As it moves forward, it leaves a trail behind, resembling a moving snake.
+In some games, the end of the trail is in a fixed position, so the snake continually gets longer as it moves.